eslint/eslint/docs/rules/no-multiple-empty-lines.md

 If you do not care about extra blank lines, turn this off.

-## Regarding the Airbnb JavaScript Style Guide `eol-last` rule
+## Using It With The `eol-last` Rule

-If you wish to use the Airbnb style guide rule regarding ending files with a single newline character (`eol-last`) with this rule, `maxEOF` should be set to 0, as an empty line is actually represented by two newline characters (`\n\n`).
+If you wish to use this rule with the `eol-last` core rule regarding ending files with a single newline character, `maxEOF` should be set to 0, as an empty line is actually represented by two newline characters (`\n\n`).
 There is no empty line at the end of a file after the last `\n`, although editors may show an additional line.